Anoromi/whatawhat/README.md

 whatawhat.exe timeline -d 1 -o minutes --start "today" --days | grep YouTube
 ```

-### Notes
+## Autostart

 Whatawhat doesn't run startup by default.
 This needs to be configured yourself.

-For Windows you can refer to [this][https://www.howtogeek.com/208224/how-to-add-a-program-to-startup-in-windows/]:
+For Windows you can refer to [this](https://www.howtogeek.com/208224/how-to-add-a-program-to-startup-in-windows/):
-    - Create a bat file with `whatawhat init` in startup directory ("%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup).
-For Linux you can refer to [this][https://askubuntu.com/questions/814/how-to-run-scripts-on-start-up].
-    - Create a bat file with `whatawhat init` in startup directory ("%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup).
+ - Create a shortcut to whatawhat-daemon.exe.
-    - crontab -e
+ - Put the shortcut into the startup folder.
+ - The daemon will now autostart on boot.

+On Linux it's best to use autostart utilities provided by Gnome, KDE Plasma, etc.:
+ - Add a new process on startup.
+ - Specify the full path to the daemon (Usually `/home/user/.cargo/bin/whatawhat-daemon.exe`).
+ - The daemon will now autostart on boot.